little-angry-clouds/kubernetes-binaries-managers/cmd/kbenv/README.md

 hard ones where the ones for adding better support for MacOS.
 I don't own a Mac, so I couldn't test them properly.

-Also, `kbenv` and `kbenv` where pretty much a copy paste, but they didn't have the same code, so any change from one place I would have to add it to the other.
+Also, `helmenv` and `kbenv` where pretty much a copy paste, but they didn't have the same code, so any change from one place I would have to add it to the other.

 So, with this to problems (and because I was bored) I decided to migrate them for Go.
 Go is cool because it lets you have self contained binaries, so no more worries about the OS!
 I even add support for Windows, because why not.
-I only had to do a little specific development for Windows be able to use the `.kbenv_version` file, but it was'nt traumatic.
 And also, being Go a real programming language, I could add tests.
-Not that there's any right now, but I'm on it.

 ### How to migrate from the bash version
 For doing so you have to: